 Qustodio for Android offers a wide range of options and possibilities.
 It is easy to manage and powerful.
 If you experience any issues with Qustodio for Android, please read the important notices below, as well as the following basic troubleshooting steps.

-- Web browsing rules: Qustodio for Android 5 or less only works with the following two web browsers: Google Chrome and the Android Stock Browser.
-If Qustodio fails to report any web activity, it might be because your child uses a different web browser (e.g., Firefox).
+- Qustodio for Android only works with the following two web browsers: Google Chrome, Firefox and the Android Stock Browser.
+If Qustodio fails to report any web activity, it might be because your child uses a different web browser (e.g., Opera).
 In this case, we recommend to block the use of any other web browser.
 For this, please go to your Family Portal to the user's profile and to Rules > Application Rules and block any other browser used there.
-On Android 6 or up, however, Qustodio is compatible with Google Chrome Android Stock Browser and Firefox.

 - Time usage limits: On Android, the “lock navigation” option blocks web browsing, and the use of applications that use the internet (such as Facebook, Instagram, Whatsapp).
 With the “lock device” option, the entire device will be locked, but the user will still be able to call emergency numbers (e.g., 911), trusted contacts listed in Rules > Panic Button, or the password-protected Qustodio app.

 - Applications rules: Note that applications will start showing up in your Family Portal in Application Rules only once they've been downloaded, installed and used at least once by the user.
 You can then enable application controls, allow or block specific applications and set a time limit for each application by clicking on the little clock icon next to the app you wish to limit.

 - Calls and SMS: Refer to this article for more information on how to set up calls and SMS monitoring and blocking on Android.